 The Ungdata material is collected online during school hours.
 The questionnaire has a fixed part, which is similar in all surveys.
 In addition, the form contains a number of elective questions that municipalities can choose based on interests and needs.
 NOVA administers a national database, which contains all conducted surveys.

-For parents/guardians of students participating in the Ungdata survey, see information in 26 other languages than Norwegian, including English.
+For more information for pupils/students participating in the Ungdata survey and their parents/guardians, see information in 26 other languages than Norwegian, including English.